KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

           }
       }
 -----------------------------------------------------------
-18. ## Sieve of Eratosthenes for primes in some range in Nlog(log N) time:-
+18. ## Sieve of Eratosthenes for getting primes in some range in Nlog(log N) time:-
     ```cpp
     int main() {
     int n = 1e7+7;